abhisheks008/Play-With-Python/PDF Merger App/readme.md

 In this app, the user will be able to do following:

 - open the PDF files ( can merge numerous files)
-- save the merged file in custom location and custom name
+- save the merged file in custom location with custom name

 **Approach**